oit-ipbl/robots/robot_control/robot_control_03.md

 After a while run the `navigation.py`.

-- Cafully check the screen of `Rviz`.
+- Carefully check the screen of `Rviz`.
 - Planned global path will appear as a red curve, and the robot go to the designated goal.
+- The warning message like `the rosdep view is empty: call 'sudo rosdep init' and 'rosdep update'` may appear, but it's OK.

 ```shell
 $ rosrun oit_pbl_ros_samples navigation.py